bualuk/cisc187-assignments/lab09-pointers/README.md

 or even if this is a valid pointer, the function needs to:

 1. First check if the pointer is valid.
-   Return `nullptr` if the pointer is null.
 2. Process each character until the null character is reached.
 3. If the character is currently upper case, then change it to lower.

 You do not need to worry about locale or characters outside the ASCII character set.

 ### 3. Copy
 Write a function